-CMS, a powerful system voice, focuses the results of a generation of progress in a call to develop even better capacities to support people to participate in community life.
-This sets a purpose for strengthening person-centered planning.
+CMS, a powerful voice in our system, focuses the results of a generation of progress in a call to develop even better capacities to support people to participate in community life.
+This sets a direction for the work of increasing the impact of person-centered planning.